AignerZar/Fortgeschrittenen_Praktikum_2/Cherenkov_Effect/README.md

 ## Codes and Data for the 4. experiment "Cherenkov effect in water" of the course "Fortgeschrittenen Praktikum", at the University of Innsbruck

+The folder contains the necessary code for the data analysis.

+The structure is the following (the tasks are also listed in the script of the laboratory course):

+7.2 Subtask 1: Characterizing a PMT:

+7.3 Subtask 2: Detection of Muons with the Cherenkov Effect:

+7.4 Subtask 3: Angular Dependence of Cosmic Rays: